 Further on, the incision is sutured in a special way so that the scar will be hardly visible.
 One will experience discomfort for 2 to 3 days after a blepharoplasty.
 The eye will be watering, one will not be able to read.
 Sutures are removed within 3 to 5 days.
 The bruising however will last at least one week, big sunglasses by way of camouflage might be useful.
 The result will be outstanding but the definitive result is only to be seen after 2 to 3 months.

 Through thickening of lower eyelids with excess fat tissue, eye bags are created.
 This gives a tired look to the eyes and is often wrongly associated with an exuberant way of living.
 Sometimes this might already occur at a young age.

 The removal of fatty bags under the eyes is preferably done via the mucous membrane at the inner side of the eye.
 The incision which must be made to do that, does not leave conspicuous scars.

 In case of excess skin of the lower eyelid, incisions have to be made at the outside.
-This incision is made in the eyelashes and will be hardly visible afterwards.
+This incision is made just below the eyelashes and will be hardly visible afterwards.
 The cosmetic surgeon will remove the fatty bags and carefully tighten the excess skin.

 Consequences can be compared to those of an upper-eyelid correction: discomfort (but no pain), swelling, bruising.
 Oedema might be prevented by a cool mask or ice-compressions.

-Sutures, if there are some, are removed within 3 to 5 days.
-After 3 weeks one has a good idea of the definitive result.
+Sutures, if there are some, are removed within 5 to 7 days.
+After 3 weeks one has a good idea of the final result.